canonn-science/EDMC-Ruins/README.md

 # EDMC-Ruins
 A plugin to report ruin types

+THIS IS NOW OBSOLETE.
+WE WILL BE UPDATING IT TO SEND THE DATA ELSEWHERE

 # How it works

 When you approach one of the Guardian Ancient Ruins site the user interface will appear.